sic1203/Final_Project_Si_Chen/README.md

-# Waiting for the final rpesentation !
+# Waiting for the final presentation !
 YAY!